italia/eudi-wallet-it-docs/docs/en/pid-data-model.rst

 SD-JWT
 ======

-The PID is given as a Verifiable Credentials with JSON payload based on the `Selective Disclosure JWT format <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ as specified in `[draft-terbu-sd-jwt-vc-latest] <https://vcstuff.github.io/draft-terbu-sd-jwt-vc/draft-terbu-sd-jwt-vc.html>`__.
+The PID is given as a Verifiable Credential with JSON payload based on the `Selective Disclosure JWT format <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ as specified in `[draft-terbu-sd-jwt-vc-latest] <https://vcstuff.github.io/draft-terbu-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.html>`__.

 An SD-JWT is a JWT that MUST be signed using the Issuer's private key.
 The SD-JWT payload of the MUST contain the **_sd_alg** claim described in `[SD-JWT].
 Section 5.1.2. <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ and other claims specified in this section, some of them may be selectively disclosable claims.

 The claim **_sd_alg** indicates the hash algorithm used by the Issuer to generate the digests over the salts and the claim values.
-The **_sd_alg** claim MUST be set to one of the specified algorithms in Section [TBD].
+The **_sd_alg** claim MUST be set to one of the specified algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>`.

 Selectively disclosable claims are omitted from the SD-JWT.
-Instead, the digests of the respective Disclosures and potentially decoy digests are contained as an array in a new JWT claim, **_sd**.
+Instead, the digests of the respective disclosures and decoy digests are contained as an array in a new JWT claim, **_sd**.

 Each digest value ensures the integrity of, and maps to, the respective Disclosure.
-Digest values are calculated using a hash function over the Disclosures, each of which contains
+Digest values are calculated using a hash function over the disclosures, each of which contains

   - a random salt,
   - the claim name (only when the claim is an object property),